How to Reduce Fuel Usage

 Properly grease machine fittings

-Lubricate your machine according to the manufacturer's recommendations to keep your it operating efficiently.
+Lubricate your machine according to the manufacturer's recommendations to keep it operating efficiently.
 When components are properly greased, fuel efficiency is increased simply because the power needed to perform operations is reduced.
 The more mobility your machine's components have, the less work the hydraulic system must perform.

 Perform regular service on your equipment

 Follow the equipment manufacturer's guidelines to schedule service for your equipment.
 Most machines require service at least every 500 hours, but some may require it more frequently.
 The best way to ensure that your machine is working efficiently is to adhere to the suggested service intervals.

 Air filters should be inspected every 50 hours to ensure optimal operating performance.
 When an air filter becomes clogged with dirt, the engine cannot get the air it needs and will not operate efficiently.
 Some machines have air flow indicators that tell you when it is time to change the filter, but ff you wait until you see a warning, you have probably been wasting fuel.
 If your filter is visibly clogged with dirt during your inspection, it is time to change it.

 Pay attention for signs of a mechanical problem

 When signs of a mechanical problem are identified, such as excessive black smoke, bring your machine in for repair immediately.
 Mechanical problems, such as a bad fuel injector, can significantly reduce fuel efficiency and cause additional problems if not corrected quickly.

 Check the air pressure in your tires before and after each use.
 Low air pressure can reduce the efficiency of your machine and increase the amount of fuel burned during operation.
 If the tire pressure is low, fill the tires as soon as possible.